magomimmo/modern-cljs/doc/tutorial-20.md

-At the end of [Enfocus README][] you can read that to test the `enfocus` lib you have to issue the following commands:
+At the end of [Enfocus README][] you can read that to test the `Enfocus` lib you have to issue the following commands:

 ```bash
 cd ~/dev/enfocus/testing